spring-attic/spring-framework-issues/README.markdown

 ## Welcome!

 This repository is designed to allow Spring users and team members to contribute self-contained projects reproducing issues logged against Spring's JIRA issue tracker at https://jira.springsource.org.
-We think it provides a superior alternative to attaching .zip files to JIRA issues for a few reasons:
+It offers the following advantages to attaching .zip, or even patch files to JIRA issues:

-* Streamlines the process of evaluating potential issues, meaning more bugs fixed more quickly!
+* A streamlined process for evaluating issues -- more bugs fixed more quickly!
+* A set of template projects to choose from
-* Facilitates two-way communication via working code: we can make modifications to your contributed projects as necessary and you can track it directly
+* Two-way communication with the Spring team based on working code -- we can make modifications and you can track them
-* Makes it possible to share code easily across the team
+* Improved code sharing across the Spring team
-* Provides a valuable archive of small working Spring projects across a wide range of use cases and framework features
+* A back-reference and a valuable archive of small Spring projects across a wide range of use cases and features

 We hope you'll find it to be a convenient and useful way of interacting with the Spring team.